Viki-coding/GAA_STORE/TESTING.md

 **RESOLVED BY:** I opened up my inspector tools and could not see any error messages.
 Then reviewed my script on my html page and realised I put it in the wrong place, amended it and converter calculator working again.

-BUG: ValueError at /products/
+**BUG:** ValueError at /products/.
 The 'image' attribute has no file associated with it.
+After adding some test products through my django admin panel, when I ran the server this error was displayed.
+**RESOLVED BY:** I had come accross it in the walk-thru also, so I added a default-image.jpeg to my static files and put an if else option in my product_list.html to use the default if no prodcut img present.
+I will fix the image files but I just wanted to review the layout before committing to data.